So you want me to talk?Wednesday, April 25th, 2012 at 3:02 pm

 I am also a very busy man (yes, my Twitter stream might make you think otherwise, but I am not kidding) and I am getting roughly 200-300 emails a day and about an offer to speak each day.
 This is not boasting, I am happy that people want me to speak, and I don’t want to disappoint anyone.

-This is why we set up a council of people in Mozilla who deal with all the speaking request the people from Developer Engagement get.
+This means that I can not add extra conversations to the already existing channels, which is why we set up a council of people in Mozilla who deal with all the speaking requests we get.
 All conference communication should go through that council so that we can avoid double bookings and frustrations on your and our side.

 You can see where we will be speaking at the Where’s Mozilla site and in order to tell me about a great opportunity, here is what you do: